top of page

 IMG_6130.jpeg

-Slowly the hall was brought back to life with improvements to the toilets, a new kitchen, accessibility toilet and new central heating boiler.
+Slowly the hall was brought back to life with improvements to the toilets, a new kitchen, accessible toilet and new central heating boiler.
 Continuing support from regular hall users notably local residents, Knaresborough Bowling Club, Cliff Horner’s Whist Club, Dancing and Keep Fit groups, to name but a few; combined with Lottery Fund Grants made all this work possible.

 When in 2008, a paid caretaker was employed for the first time, it became apparent that there were cancellations in winter by users suffering from a lack of heat in the hall.
 Eventually the decision was taken to install a new insulated roof to stem the flow of energy skywards.
 This would be a major and expensive project requiring substantial funding from outside bodies.

 In 2011 a consultation survey of hall users and local residents was conducted as part of the grant application and to test the backing for this imaginative project.
 Surprisingly the survey revealed that users wanted the car park resurfacing as the priority but the committee concluded that energy conservation was a better bet for grant funding.
 In August 2014 with the aid of a £50k grant from BIFFA Awards the new insulated roof was installed which increased the comfort whilst reducing the gas bills.
-The carpark would have to wait for another day......
+The carpark would have to wait for another day.

 The hall today....

 The future success and viability of the hall is always uppermost in the committee’s mind and village based activities are at its heart.
-Currently there are several sessions vacant on weekday afternoons and mornings for Yoga, Modern Dancing or Badminton for example.
+Currently there are several sessions vacant on weekday afternoons and mornings for Yoga, Modern Dancing or Pickleball for example.
 Help in promoting and marketing a new event is available through local contacts and special terms for start-ups will always be an option.

 If you have an idea for a one-off village event or are considering starting a regular group there is a wealth of knowledge and experience on hand from committee members for you to tap into.
 The ongoing success of the hall will benefit everyone now and into the future.